Ubunfu/mc-steve/README.md

 Steve must be deployed to a persistent environment (usually a cloud of your choice) and configured in order to work properly.
 It is not currently offered as a service.

 ### Discord Setup & Authorization
-In order to participate in your Discord Guild, configured with a Discord API token.
+In order to participate in your Discord Guild, Steve must be registered and configured with a Discord API token.
 Register a new application in the [Discord Developer Portal](https://discord.com/developers/applications) to generate an API token.
 Create a bot-user as well, and select OAuth2 scopes and permissions to create a link you can use to invite your bot to your guild.
 Select ***only*** the [`bot`] scope, and at least the following permissions: [`Send Messages`, `Read Message History`, `Add Reactions`].

 Open the generated link to invite your bot to your guild.